limonsafayet/Web-Scraping-in-Python/README.md

 # Web Scraping in Python
-Web Scraping in Python with Beautifulsoup and Selenium
+Web Scraping in Python with Beautifulsoup and Selenium.

 ## Description